phillipadsmith/2014.phillipadsmith.com/_posts/2012-07-18-is-the-inside-of-your-fridge-a-metaphor-for-your-life.markdown

 Anyway, back to the minimalist fridge.
 After seeing the aforementioned fridge I was transported back to the year 1998, when I was twenty five, and my own fridge resembled this one greatly.
 I distinctly recall a friend -- perhaps even [_the_ friend](http://chrisblattman.com) who's apartment I'm looking after right now! -- remarking that all I had in my fridge was a case of sparkling water, a case of champange, and several avocados.
 When I was twenty five I was a bachelor of the first degree and my existence consisted mostly of eating take-out food and staying up all night...

-Without much doubt, the inside of my fridge in 1998 match my life and my soul almost perfectly.
+Without much doubt, the inside of my fridge in 1998 matched my life and my soul almost perfectly.

 Fast forward to 2012...